 Consuming Vitamin D from supplements or food sources (like mushrooms, liver or oily fish) requires that our body must break it down through our digestive processes.
 Although this absorption is greatly improved if we consume fat in our diet (absorption of Vitamin D is 10X higher when consumed with fat), on average only 50% of the Vitamin D from supplements actually gets absorbed in our body.
 This isn’t to say that Vitamin D supplements are not beneficial; it just means that we must consider tailoring our Vitamin requirements to meet our own specific needs.
 Speak with a licensed naturopathic doctor to figure out which dosage is right for you.

 The Environmental Working Group also put together a list of sunscreen options that you can consider.
 The EWG does a great job at comparing different sunscreen brands that you can find at a store near you!
+Keep in mind that even in the winter, the need for sun protection is a necessity.
+With the refraction of sunlight on the snow, sometimes wintertime exposure to UV rays can be more troubling than other times of the year.

 Please note that there are several other complex steps involved in the metabolism of Vitamin D, but I wanted to simplify the process to the best of my ability.
 If you would like to learn more details, please feel free to contact me and I can point you in the direction of a few key resources.